nathanuphoff/Magritte/readme.md

 In addition `null`, `true`, or `false` are valid as well:
 - Return `null` to remove an element from the DOM.
-- Return `true` to force-render the component again using the augmented virtual DOM.
+- Return `true` to force a re-render of the component using the augmented virtual DOM.
 - Return `false` to skip rendering for the component and leave it as is.
+- Return `undefined` to skip rendering for the component and leave it as is.

 ## Store
 The store is an object that is passed to every component function, its properties are `state` and `model`.